 When you upload music to RouteNote, all you need to do is fill in a short Revenue Sharing form to let us know who gets what revenue percentages.
 Revenue Sharing is an automated system, making it a carefree process.

 Once you’ve uploaded your tracks, find the Revenue Sharing form in the Artist Services section of the login page.

 You can then apply the split tool to individual tracks or your whole release.
 You’ll need to provide:

 - ISRC code (if revenue is being shared on a specific track, rather than the whole release)

 - RouteNote usernames of the accounts to split royalties with.
 Make sure each artist has a RouteNote account

 - Percentages for each artist

 RouteNote offers Revenue Sharing for free with both our Free and Premium Distribution tiers.
-Your request will be processed by our team of music lovers within 72 hours.
+We aim for your request to be processed by our team of music lovers within 72 hours, however this can extend during busy periods.
 When revenue automatically becomes available, each artist can log in to their own account to see their stats and funds on their dashboard.

 If you’ve chosen Free Distribution, RouteNote takes a small 15% cut of royalties.
 Say you’re splitting your revenue fifty-fifty between yourself and a collaborator – both you and your collaborator will receive 42.5% of revenue, whilst RouteNote takes 15%.
 With our Premium Distribution meanwhile, 100% of the revenue is split equally between you and your collaborator.